Shougo/deol.nvim/README.md

 ## About

 Deol.nvim is a dark powered shell for Neovim.
-It is based on neovim terminal feature.
+It is based on neovim or Vim terminal feature.

 ## Requirements

-deol requires Neovim.
+deol requires Neovim or terminal feature enabled Vim.

-## Future works (not implemented yet)

-* Original buffer

-* Prompt move